 |Location Class: • Government

 |Photojournalist: • David Bulit

 On April 5, 2014, 74-year-old Theodore T. Weiss departed the Marion County Airport on his way to Zephyrhills which was routine for him.
 Weiss never made it to his destination.
 When he didn’t return home, friends reported him missing after they found his car still parked at the Zephyrhills airport and his airplane hangar empty.
 Weiss was an experienced pilot who frequently flew to New York, where he lived part of the year.
-His plane was a small, single-engine Sonex two-seater aircraft.
-It was described as a popular “kit” plane that was built by hand in the early 2000s by Dave Fortuna, a pastor in Louisiana.
-According to Maj.
-Joseph Tomasone of the Florida Wing of the Civil Air Patrol, Weiss had been in Marion County for the second annual Spring Sonex Fest.
+His plane was a small, single-engine Sonex two-seater aircraft which was described as a popular “kit” plane that was built by hand in the early 2000s by Dave Fortuna, a pastor in Louisiana.
+According to Major Joseph Tomasone of the Florida Wing Civil Air Patrol, Weiss had been in Marion County for the second annual Spring Sonex Fest.

-Between 120 and 135 people took part in the search for Weiss and his plane, including law enforcement personnel from Citrus, Hernando, Lake, Sumter, Levy and Marion counties; the Florida Fish and Wildlife Conservation Commission, and the Florida Forest Service also took part in the search.
+Between 120 and 135 people took part in the search for Weiss and his plane, including law enforcement personnel from Citrus, Hernando, Lake, Sumter, Levy, and Marion counties; the Florida Fish and Wildlife Conservation Commission and the Florida Forest Service also took part in the search.
 Search parties had a difficult time locating Weiss as his last coordinates were somewhere over the dense Withlacoochee State Forest.
 There was also no emergency locator transmitter signal as it would later be found that the switch had not been activated.
 After searching for nearly 20 square miles, the ground search was suspended.
 Six months later on October 19, 2014, the crash site was found by a hiker walking the trails near Pruitt Trailhead, just 2 miles from where Weiss initially took off.
 According to initial reports, Weiss’ skeletal remains were found among the wreckage still strapped in the seat of the aircraft.